heitorbonatto/heitorbonatto/README.md

-### Hi there,
+### Hi there, my name is Heitor Bonatto

 ---
-I'm Heitor from Brazil.
-PhD in Strategy, Software Developer & Data Scientist for Logistics, Ecommerce & International Trade.
+I'm a software developer and project manager.
+I have more than 5 years of experience in business consulting, e-commerce and logistics.

 ---